wynonagcc/airspace-hugo/exampleSite/content/english/_index.md

     recipes.
 Any wanted recipes can then be selected, and a grocery list will be created seamlessly from the recipe’s ingredient list.
 Trying and experimenting with new recipes can now be done with ease.
-Through many complementary features like these, My Grocery Pal will be the go-to application for any grocery needs.\n\n\nMy Grocery Pal is targeted for all people who buy groceries, including chefs of all ages and skill levels, with a main focus on those with a busy lifestyle.
-This includes but is not limited to, working individuals, students, and people with big families.
-    The simple to use and automated functionality of My Grocery Pal accommodates those with busy lives.
-With one press of a button, users will be provided with a plethora of options to satisfy any current criteria one would require.\n\n\nThe importance of My Grocery Pal is to allow users to save not only money, but also the most valuable resource, their time.
+Through many complementary features like these, My Grocery Pal will be the go-to application for any grocery needs.\n\n\nThe importance of My Grocery Pal is to allow users to save not only money, but also the most valuable resource, their time.
 Shopping for groceries is an essential, time consuming chore for everyone.
 With \nMy Grocery Pal, the monotonous process of individually